 Anyone can make a submission on a publicly notified resource consent application.
 This is a formal process.
-Please supply your submission to HBRC by the published due date.
+Please supply your submission to the Regional Council by the published due date.

 After the submission period has closed, applicants and submitters are usually invited to a pre-hearing meeting to try to work through the issues raised by the submitters.

 If no agreement can be reached at the pre-hearing meeting, then the application may proceed to a formal Hearing before a hearing panel appointed by the Council’s Hearings Committee.
 Submitters have the right to be heard at this forum, if they wish.